andyhinh/PasswordWorkshop/README.md

         <b>Never</b> leave you computer unattended like at the library.
 Who knows if someone takes your computer.
 You think it is safe         since you have a password, but hackers would have multiple ways to get into your computer.
 I can tell you that it will take me         around 5 minutes to get your password.
     </li>
     <li>
-        Do not make your passwords simple or the same as every other accounts you have.
-There are ways that hackers can get your password via WiFi, viruses, keylogging.
+        Do not make your passwords simple or the same as every other account you have.
+There are multiple ways that hackers can get your password via WiFi, viruses, keylogging.
 If your password is the same, they most likely have already grabbed your email(s) and would get into your sensitive information.
     </li>
 </ul>
 # FAQ
 <h4>How come I did not show Windows?</h4>

-        Windows is ideally identical to Linux or Unix but instead it only has a one-step process, it does not have shadow.
+        Windows is ideally identical to Linux or Unix but instead it only has a one-step process, it does not have shadow file.
         The purpose of this workshop is for me to show you how easily it is to break a password, not how to retreive the password hashes.